 |Hatfield House floor plan, 1930|

-The Murphy bed was not the first fold-down bed, but was named after William Lawrence Murphy because his beds were decidedly superior to competitors' models, owing to unique pivot and counterbalance patents that Murphy owned.
+The Murphy bed was named after William Lawrence Murphy, whose beds were decidedly superior to competitors' models, owing to unique pivot and counterbalance patents that Murphy owned.

-Tudor City advertisements didn't bill them as Murphy beds.
+Tudor City ads didn't bill them as Murphy beds.
 Rather, they were romanticized in ad-speak as "in-a-door-beds" or "disappearing beds" that could be hidden away by "the mere turning of a doorknob."

 Murphy beds were the butt of many a joke in the movies, most memorably satirized by Charlie Chaplin in the 1916 flicker, One A.M.
 See the clip here.